-Similarly, in Geldenhuys v CIR Steyn J stated that the words "received by" as used in the definition of "gross income" -
+Similarly, in Geldenhuys v CIR4 Steyn J stated that the words "received by" as used in the gross income definition -

-"must mean 'received by the taxpayer on his own behalf for his own benefit' ".
+"must mean 'received by the taxpayer on his own behalf for his own benefit".

-VAT charged by a vendor (taxpayer) under section 7(1)(a) of the VAT Act for the supply of goods or services (so-called "output tax" as defined in section 1(1) of that Act), is not received by the taxpayer on the taxpayer's own behalf for the taxpayer's own benefit.
-When VAT is charged by a vendor there is an immediate obligation to pay the amount of the VAT so collected to SARS at a future date.
-Such payment is effected by setting off any input tax or other allowable deductions and paying the balance to SARS.
-In these circumstances output tax does not form part of a taxpayer's "gross income".
-Accordingly, the VAT charged by a vendor does not form part of the expression "the whole of that amount".
+VAT charged by a vendor (taxpayer) under section 7(1)(a) of the VAT Act for the supply of goods or services (so-called "output tax" as defined in section 1 of that Act), is not received by the taxpayer on the taxpayer's own behalf for the taxpayer's own benefit.
+When VAT output tax is charged by a vendor there is an immediate obligation to pay the amount thereof to SARS at a future date, whether as a direct payment or by set-off against any input tax payable.
+In these circumstances VAT output tax does not form part of a taxpayer's "gross income".
+Accordingly, VAT does not form part of the expression "the whole of that amount".